sarpuser/dotfiles/README.md

 ## Reference
 ### [GNU Stow](https://www.gnu.org/software/stow/manual/stow.html)
 Stow manages symlinks for all the files in the dotfiles repository.
 By default it creates symlinks for the selected "packages" (the dotfiles in this case) in the parent directory.
 For `~/dotfiles/.zshrc`, stow would create the symlink `~/.zshrc`.
 Likewise, for `~/dotfiles/.config/alacritty` it would create `~/.config/alacritty`.

+Any files/folders that stow should not create symlinks for can be placed in [`.stow-local-ignore`](/.stow-local-ignore)

 #### Syntax
 ```bash